Avrmaster/use-shared-state/README.md

 ## What is this?

-`use-shared-state` is a small React-only hook library that lets you share state between unrelated components with the same API and mental model as React’s `useState`.
+`use-shared-state` is a small, React-only hook library that lets you share state between unrelated components with the same API and mental model as React’s `useState`.

+It supports both **in-memory shared state** and **optional, per-key persistence** to browser storages such as `localStorage` and `sessionStorage`, with support for custom storage backends and custom serialization.

 State is shared by **globally typed keys**, ensuring that:
 - every key has exactly one type across the entire app